Global Wrestling Federation: Chris Adams as the focus

 Chris Adams not only played big part in GWF he was also in WCCW as a performer and a trainer.
 His most known student now a WWE Hall of Famer Stone Cold Steve Austin.
 There was many others he trained over the years two in particular was a masked tag team that looked identical and was only known as Unknown Wrestler 1 & 2.
-One of the two was hurt in the ring ending his wrestling career late in 91 and the other quit not long after never revealing their identity's.
-Chris had commented about the injured wrestler, that's its great loss to the wrestling world the young man had more heart and love for the business that he as seen in a long time.
+One of the two was hurt in the ring ending his wrestling career late in 91 and the other quit not long after never revealing their identities.
+Chris had commented about the injured wrestler, saying that it's a great loss to the wrestling world, and that the young man had more heart and love for the business than he as seen in a long time.

 Afterwards, the federation centered mostly on Adams, who again ran his wrestling school and was working a feud with both Price and Iceman Parsons; as well as assist in booking various matches.
 During one 1993 match, Adams accidentally tore the hair weave off the hair of Price, resulting in stitches on his head.
 Chris' former second wife Toni Adams, whom he brought in to the storyline, was also involved, siding with Price and Parsons; and during one match, she attempted to rub Freebird Hair Cream into Chris' eyes.
 The former couple also was wrestling in Memphis' United States Wrestling Association promotion, where Toni was billed as Nanny Simpson.
 Chris and Toni's son Chris Jr., then about 5, also made a few appearances in the ring.

 A renewed feud between Adams and Jimmy Garvin took place, but the closing of the GWF on September 21, 1994, ended any prospects of a long angle between the two former rivals, and Garvin retired shortly thereafter.

 Despite all of these angles, Adams won the GWF North American title twice, defeating King Parsons on December 25, 1993; then beating Rod Price on July 1, 1994, to regain the title he lost three months earlier to Price.
 It would be Adams' last championship glory, as he would never win another major title again.

 In 1994, however, the company would fold.
 Their last show aired on September 25.